MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-system-architecture.md

 <img src="images/mobile_plans_system_architecture.png" alt="Mobile Plans system architecture" title="Mobile Plans system architecture" />

-1. The Mobile Plans app is launched on the Windows 10 device, and retrieves basic functional data from the Mobile Plans service
+1. The Mobile Plans app is launched on the Windows 10 device, and retrieves basic functional data from the Mobile Plans service.
-2. The Mobile Plans app invokes the mobile operator web portal, and passes relevant parameters which can be used by the portal to determine which user experience to present
+2. The Mobile Plans app invokes the mobile operator web portal, and passes relevant parameters which can be used by the portal to determine which user experience to present.
 3. Upon completion of the activation flow within the mobile operator web portal, the mobile operator requests an eSIM profile from the SM-DP+ server.
-The corresponding eSIM activation code is returned to the mobile operator web portal
+The corresponding eSIM activation code is returned to the mobile operator web portal.
-4. The mobile operator web portal returns the eSIM profile activation code to the Mobile Plans app
+4. The mobile operator web portal returns the eSIM profile activation code to the Mobile Plans app.
-5. The Mobile Plans app passes the activation code to the Windows LPA, which contacts the SM-DP+ server to retrieve the eSIM profile
+5. The Mobile Plans app passes the activation code to the Windows LPA, which contacts the SM-DP+ server to retrieve the eSIM profile.
 6. The eSIM profile is downloaded and installed to the Windows 10 device eSIM, and is activated.
-Upon activation, the Windows 10 device registers on the mobile operator network
+Upon activation, the Windows 10 device registers on the mobile operator network.
+7. The user opens the Windows network flyout, which invokes a request to the Mobile Plans service to fetch the available balance.
+8. The Mobile Plans service makes a Get Balance request to the Mobile Operator API, which returns the available balance to be displayed to the user.